GoogleCloudPlatform/gatekeeper-securitycenter/README.md

 To install the `gatekeeper-securitycenter` controller, you must have set up the following prerequisite resources:

--   a Google Kubernetes Engine (GKE) cluster;
+-   a Kubernetes cluster, such as a Google Kubernetes Engine (GKE) cluster;
--   Policy Controller or Gatekeeper installed in the GKE cluster;
+-   Policy Controller or Gatekeeper installed in the Kubernetes cluster;
 -   Google service accounts with Cloud IAM policy bindings for Security Command Center; and
 -   a Security Command Center source for findings from the Policy Controller or